Methylation Pathways & Chronic Fatigue: The Hidden Link

 - Brain fog and slowed cognitive processing (14,15)

-These associations are observed in some chronic fatigue and post-viral illness populations, although direct causation has not been conclusively established (15).
+Missailidis et al. (2020) in Cell Metabolism further demonstrated mitochondrial dysfunction in myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), strengthening the association between impaired cellular energy pathways and chronic fatigue presentations, although direct causation has not been conclusively established (15).
 Related neurological and cognitive symptoms are also discussed in our resource on nutrition and mental health.

 Supporting Methylation: A Clinical Consideration Framework